dwslab/assDataMiningQuestion/README.md

 #### Available evaluation measures

 - Classification
-    - for each of the following measures (except accuracy), an average has to be selected (micro, macro, weighted or binary).
-      If binary is selected additionally the positive label has to be provided.
+For each of the following measures (except Accuracy), an averaging method has to be selected (micro, macro, weighted or binary).
+If binary is selected, a positive label has to be provided.
     - Accuracy
     - Precision
     - Recall
     - F-Measure
 - Regression
-    - for each of the following measures a minimum and maximum values has to be provided because a score between zero and one has to be calculated.
-    And in regression the error depends on the domain.
-Usually the minimum error is zero (but can also be higher in case the problem is hard) and the maximum error is usually defined by a baseline.
-If the error is below the minimum or above the maximum it is set to the min or max value respectively.
+For each of the following measures minimum and maximum values have to be provided in order to compute a result score between zero and one.
+In regression the error depends on the domain.
+Usually the minimum error is zero (but can also be higher in case the problem is hard).
+The maximum error is usually defined by a baseline.
+If the error is below the minimum or above the maximum it is set to the lowest or highest possible value, respectively.
     - Max error
     - Mean absolute error
     - Mean squared error (MSE)
     - Root mean squared error (RMSE)

 - Custom (external evaluation service)
     - An external URL pointing to a REST endpoint which does the evaluation.
-The interface is defined by a [swagger file](doc/swagger.yaml) ([live view](https://editor.swagger.io/?url=https://raw.githubusercontent.com/dwslab/assDataMiningQuestion/master/doc/swagger.yaml)) and a small [python implementation](doc/restEndpoint.py) is available in the docs folder.
+The interface is defined by a [swagger file](doc/swagger.yaml) ([live view](https://editor.swagger.io/?url=https://raw.githubusercontent.com/dwslab/assDataMiningQuestion/master/doc/swagger.yaml)).
+A basic [python implementation](doc/restEndpoint.py) for such an endpoint is provided in the docs folder.
-      You can test the endpoint usually by executing
+      You can test the endpoint by executing
       ```
       curl -F 'removeHeader=True' -F 'gold=@iris_test_class.csv' http://127.0.0.1:41193/metric/precision_micro
       curl -F 'removeHeader=True' -F 'gold=@iris_test_class.csv' -F 'system=@student.csv' http://127.0.0.1:41193/metric/precision_micro
       ```
-    If the external evaluation is unwanted, then comment the lines in class/class.assDataMiningQuestionGUI.php which are surrounded by `if you want to disallow the external evaluation`.
+    To disable the option for an external evaluation service, remove the lines in class/class.assDataMiningQuestionGUI.php which are indicated by `if you want to disallow the external evaluation`.

 ### Important settings of test